 Affordable.
 Durable steel design.
 Optimized for splitting dried wood for firewood.
 Simple to operate.
 Far safer than a bladed model.
-Includes 4 holes for floor-mounting.
+Includes 4 holes for floor mounting.
+The compact design allows it to be easily mounted or placed in smaller storage.

-To keep you safe, this splitter features two-handed operation.
-Although it has a heavy duty steel frame, the compact design (along with legs that double as handles) allow you to tip the unit up for one-person transport.
+To keep you safe, this splitter features a two-handed operation.
+Although it has a heavy-duty steel frame, the compact design (along with legs that double as handles) allows you to tip the unit up for one-person transport.

 This model sits low to the ground and may put a strain on your lower back while operating.